 Unlike the Netherlands, Bulgaria has high mountains and many mountain passes.
 Outside temperature can change quickly for a relatively short period when driving high up.
-Also, Bulgaria has a dry continental climate, and temperatures may drop quickly at the high planes in the winter during the night and when it is windy.
-If you are visiting Bulgaria from the Netherlands for a road trip, below you can find more information and suggestions.
+Also, Bulgaria has a dry continental climate, and temperatures may drop soon at the high planes in the winter at night and when it is windy.
+If you are visiting Bulgaria from the Netherlands for a road trip, you can find more information and suggestions below.

 Bulgaria is situated in South Europe.
 There is one classical way to reach Bulgaria from the Netherlands, and it travels South-East via Germany, Czech Republic, Slovakia, Hungary, and Serbia and reaches Bulgaria from the North.
 You will enter the country through the Kalotina border crossing.

 You don’t need an International Driver’s License to drive in Bulgaria.
 You need to carry your Dutch driver’s license with you.

 Bicycles are not the king of the road.
 Some bikers may drive more aggressively than others in the Netherlands.
 In the cities, you can see bikers going opposite the traffic.
 This is against the rules, but still, some bikers will do it.
 See common traffic violations by cyclists.

 Yes, you can drive faster in Bulgaria than in the Netherlands.
 Check the speed limits in Bulgaria.
 First, do not speed.
 5% faster is fast enough.

 If you like to visit Bulgaria with a camper or a caravan, you can do so.
 It is fun and economical as well.
 If you are arriving with a caravan, please know the parking rules in Bulgaria.
 There are designated parking spaces for caravans in summer and winter resorts.
 Parking in non-designated areas is not fun and can harm nature too.
 Check our camping resource for more information.